RouseRo/SimpleVendingMachine/README.md

-# portfolio
+# Simple Vending Machine
-Examples of how I program.
+Examples of how I program in C#.